Sending-Out Specimens to Other HA Hospital

 Free Light Chain, serum

-Serum (clotted blood, no gel or with gel), 5 mL
+Serum (clotted blood, no gel), 5 mL

 GCRS